jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/application:IPaths``: A token providing information about various URLs and server paths for the current application.
 Use this token if you want to assemble URLs to use the JupyterLab REST API.
-- ``@jupyterlab/application:ILabStatus``: An interface for interacting with tge application busy/dirty status.
+- ``@jupyterlab/application:ILabStatus``: An interface for interacting with the application busy/dirty status.
 Use this if you want to set the application "busy" favicon, or to set the application "dirty" status, which asks the user for confirmation before leaving.
 - ``@jupyterlab/application:ILabShell``: An interface to the JupyterLab shell.